 Learning from Whales: Oxygen, Ecosystems and Human Health (2022-2023)

-Building on the work of previous teams, this project team will use tissue biopsies from three species of wild free-ranging cetaceans that exhibit different diving patterns, in order to conduct hypothesis-driven experiments on molecular analysis of hypoxia pathways.
-The team will also compare genetics of inshore and offshore bottlenose dolphins and explore how they relate to differences in diving behavior and adaptations to hypoxia.
+Building on the work of previous teams, this project team used tissue biopsies from wild free-ranging cetaceans that exhibit different diving patterns, to conduct experiments on molecular analysis of hypoxia pathways.

-Team members will collect biopsies using boat surveys offshore of Cape Hatteras to sample deep-diving pilot whales, beaked whales and offshore bottlenose dolphins; and inshore to sample shallow-diving coastal bottlenose dolphins.
-Data on diving behavior, group size and social behavior will provide context for the samples.
+Team members collected biopsies using boat surveys offshore of Cape Hatteras to sample deep-diving pilot whales, beaked whales and offshore bottlenose dolphins.
+Data on diving behavior, group size and social behavior provided context for the samples.
+The team mapped the genetics of different dolphin populations and used multi-level cellular analyses to better understand how cetaceans’ genetics contribute to their hypoxia tolerance.

 Timing